-You may have heard about the murder mystery subscription box Hunt A Killer game and are looking to find out more about it.
+Have you heard about the murder mystery subscription box Hunt A Killer game?
 Maybe you just stumbled upon this article and now I have suddenly intrigued you.
 No matter how you got here, we are going to give you our honest opinion of the HuntAKiller murder mystery subscription box in this in depth Hunt A Killer review.
 We will dive deep into this one, unlike other Hunt A Killer Reviews you may have seen.

 Many people have asked us, is Hunt A Killer worth it?
 Or, is Hunt A Killer a Scam?
-Well, we have all the answers for you in this Hunt A Killer review.
+We have all of the answers for you in this Hunt A Killer review.
 We will outline everything you need to know before buying this murder mystery monthly subscription box.

 Stay til the end of this Hunt A Killer game review as we have a special offer for our readers!

 First things first.
 Do you love true crime?
-Do you love trying to solve mysteries?
+Do you love working to solve mysteries?
 Do you like mysteries involving… MURDER!?
 Do you like detective shows, murder mystery podcasts, or documentaries?

 If you answered yes to any or all of these questions, then you should keep reading.
 If you shook your head in disgust at all of these questions, then you should still keep reading because this may interest you.
 Hey, you never know!